Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 ### L
 - LACNIC: Latin America and Caribbean Network Information Centre (Regional Internet Registry for most of the Caribbean, Mexico and all of South America)
+- ls: list (UNIX, UNIX like and Windows OS command)

 <br>